puli/repository/README.md

 Puli allows to dump optimized resource locators.
 Currently, Puli only provides one locator implementation that caches the repository paths in PHP files.
-Pass the path where these files are stored when you call the `dump()` method of the `PhpResourceLocatorDumper`:
+Pass the path where these files are stored when you call the `dumpLocator()` method of the `PhpResourceLocatorDumper`:

 ```php
 use Webmozart\Puli\LocatorDumper\PhpResourceLocatorDumper;